Strong existence and higher order Fr\'echet differentiability of stochastic flows of fractional Brownian motion driven SDE's with singular drift: Framework

 \end{itemize} Then the shifted process $\widetilde{B}^H$ is an $\mathcal{F}$-fractional Brownian motion with Hurst parameter $H$ under the new probability $\widetilde{P}$ defined by $\frac{d\widetilde{P}}{dP}=\xi_T$. \end{thm}

 \begin{rem} For the multidimensional case, define

 where $\ast$ denotes transposition.
 Similarly for $K_H^{-1}$ and $K_H^{\ast}$. \end{rem}

-Finally, we will use a crucial property of the fractional Brownian motion which was proven by \cite{pitt.78} for general Gaussian vector fields.
-This property will essentially help us to overcome the limitations of not having independent increments of the underlying noise.
+Finally, we want to use a crucial property of the fractional Brownian in this paper, which is referred to in the literature as \emph{strong (two-sided) local non-determinism} (see e.g.\cite{pitt.78} or \cite{xiao.11}).
+This property will essentially help us to overcome the limitations of not having independent increments of the underlying noise: There exists a constant $K>0$, depending only on $H$ and $T$, such that for any $t\in\left[0,T\right],0<r<t$ and for $i=1,\ldots,d,$